Schwaldlander/DomainNameSuggest/REPORT.md

 ### Underperformance Cases

 - 1. Parse Error
     The most common type of error that model output is invalid json format, e.g. brackets{([ fail to match or close.
     Besides, irregular symbol such as im_end still persists.

     **Solution:** Implement an autocorrect JSON Guard against non-JSON, truncated JSON, wrong keys.
+    By specifying RFC8259 JSON, no code fences, no comments, no bullets, no trailing commas, erratic json effectively reduced from 50% of cases to near zero.

  - 2. Inappropriate reaction on Security